uzairahmedkayani/LaptopTroubleshootingSystemUsingProlog-ExpertSystem/README.md

 - `conman.pl`
   Knowledge base and rules for diagnosing laptop problems (facts, rules, and inference logic).

-> Note: File roles are based on typical Prolog expert-system organization (controller + knowledge base).
-Adjust descriptions if you later refactor the code.

 ## Learning Objectives (AI Course)